bevyengine/rfcs/implementation_details.md

 Is an exponential decay enough for smooth error correction or are there better algorithms?

 ## Lag Compensation
-Lag compensation mainly deals with colliders.
+Lag compensation deals with colliders.
 To avoid weird outcomes, lag compensation needs to run after all motion and physics systems.

-Again, people often imagine having the server estimate what interpolated state the client was looking at based on their RTT, but we can solve this problem without any guesswork.
+Again, people often imagine having the server estimate what interpolated state the client was looking at based on their RTT, but we can resolve this without any guesswork.

 Clients can just tell the server what they were looking at by bundling the interpolated tick numbers and the blend value inside the input payloads.
+With this information, the server can reconstruct *exactly* what each client saw.

 ```
 <packet header>